 5. Secure MariaDB on CentOS 7

-Once you install the MariaDB database server on your CentOs 7 VPS, it is recommend to harden the security of the service.
+Once you install the MariaDB database server on your CentOs 7 VPS, it is recommended to harden the security of the service.
 A good starting point is to run the security hardening script, shipped with the MariaDB service.
 To run the script, you can use the following command:

-The MariaDB security script will address few security concerns that comes by default with the MariaDB installation as well as will allow you to set up root password for the MariaDB service.
+The MariaDB security script will address few security concerns that comes by default with the MariaDB installation as well as will allow you to set up a root password for the MariaDB service.
 This root password is different than the root password you are using for connecting to the server via SSH.
 You will use this password to connect to the MariaDB server as root so you can manage the MariaDB users, databases, privileges and more.